chrthomsen/pygrametl/docs/examples/parallel.rst

     sales = CSVSource(f=open('sales.csv', 'r'), delimiter=',')

-    # A queue is passed to the split point, which uses it to store return values
+    # A queue is passed to the decorator, which uses it to store return values
     @splitpoint(instances=5, output=queue)
     def expensiveReturningOperation(row):